Tower Bridge Guided Tours

 Visitors walking on the glass walkway inside Tower Bridge, London.

-• Restrooms: Accessible restrooms, including baby changing facilities, are available in the South Tower and the Victorian Engine Rooms.
+• Restrooms: Accessible restrooms and baby changing facilities are available in both the South Tower and the Victorian Engine Rooms.

-• Wi-Fi: Free Wi-Fi is available on the high-level walkways.
+• Free Wi-Fi: Complimentary Wi-Fi is available throughout the exhibition areas, including the high-level Walkways.

 Tower Bridge spanning the River Thames in London, featuring its iconic twin towers.